raatiniemi/docker-android-environment/readme.md

 The template is based on usage in [Worker](https://gitlab.com/rahome/worker).
 If your use case differ, feel free to open an issue to start a discussion.

-*Also, if you are depending on the template it might be a good idea to lock it to a specific revision to reduce the possibility of breakage.*
+*Also, if you depend on the template it might be a good idea to lock it to a specific revision to reduce the possibility of breakage.*

 #### `.in-android-environment`